splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/instrument-java-application.rst

 ***************************************************************************

 .. meta::
-   :description: The Splunk OpenTelemetry Java agent can automatically instrument your Java application or service.
+   :description: Start sending metrics and log telemetry to Splunk Observability Cloud using the Splunk OpenTelemetry Java agent to automatically instrument your Java application or service.
 Follow these steps to get started.

 The Java agent from the Splunk Distribution of OpenTelemetry Java can automatically instrument your Java application by injecting instrumentation to Java classes.
 To get started, use the guided setup or follow the instructions manually.